S-unny2001/Sanskar_Chouhan_Portfolio/README.md

 By - Sanskar Chouhan

-This is my Personal Portfolio from where all of my projects and cerfications can be accessed.
+This is my Personal Portfolio for my projects and cerfications.

 live demonstration - https://s-unny2001.github.io/Sanskar_Chouhan_Portfolio/